PlainIntricacy/2D_Rotate/README.md

 Based on this reddit daily challenge: http://tinyurl.com/oyb43jc

-For the challenge input version: http://tinyurl.com/lsnnche
+For the challenge input version, use the challenge branch: http://tinyurl.com/lsnnche